fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 The primary alternative is to simply not do this.

 That said, it will become quite evident that this feature is necessary to continue advancing on the .NET platform.
-Despite originating as a C# feature, this is fundamentally a **platform-level shift** for .NET, and in the medium term, will result in .NET looking very different than it is today.
+Despite originating as a C# feature, this is fundamentally a **platform-level shift** for .NET, and in last few years, .NET is looking different than it was.

 ### Alternative: Overall approach to nullability